williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 ---
-layout: docs_page
 title: SCIM
+icon: /assets/img/icons/scim.svg
+permalink: /standards/SCIM/
 excerpt: Learn how to enable SCIM based provisioning from Okta to your application.
-icon: /assets/img/icons/scim.svg
 redirect_from: "/docs/guides/scim_guidance.html"
 ---
 # Welcome to the Okta SCIM Beta